xinliuucsd/hippocampus-cortex/README.md

 - Decoding of cortical pattern: the code for recursive feature elimination algorithm with SVM using the sample data (neuron firing and pattern types)

 # Licence
-Copyright (c) 2021 Xin Liu, Kuzum Lab, University of Southern California Licenced under the [MIT License](LICENSE).
+Copyright (c) 2021 Xin Liu, Kuzum Lab, University of California San Diego Licenced under the [MIT License](LICENSE).